All Episodes

 Right.

-Now, how many people you think getting hurt in the commodities market because they're selling short the last month or two?
+Now, how many people you think are getting hurt in the commodities market because they're selling short the last month or two?

-Uh uh late now I think uh everyone's long.
+Right now, I think everyone's long.

-So they're not idiots, they're not idiots.
+Because they're not idiots.

 All right.

-Uh now I work for an airline, but don't ask me who.
+Now I work for an airline, but don't ask me who.

-All right, which tell me then, you're based on your experience, uh at what point will the price is seventy-five, will it come down from that significantly and hold, do you think, based on your market experience?
+Tell me then, based on your experience, at what point will the price, 75, will it come down from that significantly and hold?

-I got thirty seconds.
+I got 30 seconds.

-Well, it depends on the uh the geopolitical.
+Well, it depends on the geopoliticals.

 All right.